According to a recent openIDEO challenge:

 In a world where this is the context for education, students need to learn a set of tools and mindsets that helps them adapt and develop new capacities.

-Toward this end, REDI Lab students worked with Jay Mays and Daniel Reskin from the Pitch Lab today with the goal of learning how to present ideas more effectively using techniques from the world of comedy.
-The Pitch Lab believes that a great presentation is all about delivery, just like a great comedy performance and Mays and Reskin spend a lot of time helping entrepreneurs learn how to pitch ideas in a clear, entertaining and unforgettable way.
+Toward this end, REDI Lab students worked with Jay Mays and Daniel Reskin from Pitch Lab today with the goal of learning how to present ideas more effectively using techniques from the world of stand-up comedy.
+Pitch Lab believes that a great presentation is all about delivery, just like a great comedy performance and Mays and Reskin spend a lot of time helping entrepreneurs learn how to pitch ideas in a clear, entertaining and unforgettable way.

 Article originally published via Paul Kim on Colorado Academy News